-OIG recognizes Protecting HHS Data, Systems, and Beneficiaries from Cybersecurity Threats as a top management and performance challenge facing HHS.
+OIG recognizes Harnessing Data To Improve Health and Well-Being of Individuals, which includes improving HHS's cybersecurity posture and promoting the security and privacy of the health care system, as a top management and performance challenge facing HHS.
 In partnering with various HHS agencies to address this challenge, OIG has formed a multidisciplinary Cybersecurity Team comprised of auditors, evaluators, investigators and attorneys focused on combatting cybersecurity threats within HHS and the healthcare industry.

 - Office of Evaluation and Inspections: conducts broad evaluations of HHS cybersecurity-related programs.

 - Office of Investigations, Computer Crimes Unit: conducts criminal investigations concerning allegations and incidents that affect HHS programs and operations, primarily involving violations of the Computer Fraud & Abuse Act.

 - Office of Counsel: provides expert legal support for all OIG cybersecurity work.

 The Cybersecurity Team combats threats by fostering enhancements in IT controls, risk management and resiliency.

 The Cybersecurity Team aims to positively impact the cybersecurity culture within HHS by identifying and making actionable recommendations to address cybersecurity vulnerabilities and threats.
 OIG recently issued products that have improved cybersecurity within HHS and the broader health care ecosystem.

 Summary Report for Office of Inspector General Penetration Testing of Eight HHS Operating Division Networks: OIG successfully completed penetration testing across HHS.
 Actionable configuration management and access control vulnerabilities were identified and reported.